masprs0x/nico/README.md

 ```

 The second argument is middleware name, if it's `debug` that's mean custom middleware will execute after `debug` middleware.
+Custom middleware will be added to the middlewares after use middleware function, the name in the middlewares is the name of the function.

-The default second argument of `useCustomAppMiddleware` is `global-cors` and `useCustomRouteMiddleware` is `controller-cors`, if the second argument is `null`
+The default second argument of `useCustomAppMiddleware` is `global-cors` and `useCustomRouteMiddleware` is `controller-cors`.

-or won't be find in middlewares, the custom middleware will be execute before all middlewares.
+If the second argument is `null` or not found in middlewares, the custom middleware will be execute before all middlewares.

 ## Plugins